emicklei/melrose/docs/dsl.md

 ```

 ### put<a name="put"></a>
-Puts a musical object on a track at a specific bar.
+Puts a musical object on a track to start at a specific bar.

 ```javascript